Jesper Pedersen (alpine skier)

-Jesper Saltvik Pedersen (born 23 August 1999) is a para-alpine skier.
-He is a six-time medalist, including four gold medals, at the Winter Paralympics.
+Jesper Saltvik Pedersen (born 23 August 1999) is a Para alpine skier.
+He is a six-time Paralympic gold medalist.

 Career

 He won gold for Norway at the 2018 Winter Paralympics in his giant slalom event.

 He competed at the 2021 World Para Snow Sports Championships and he won five medals, including three gold medals, in para-alpine skiing.

 He represented Norway at the 2022 Winter Paralympics and won four gold medals and one silver medal.
 He was the only competitor to win four gold medals at the Games.